Ajitesh1705/hashira-assignment/README.md

 # hashira-assignment

-# Polynomial Coefficient Generator

-This project computes the coefficients of a polynomial given its roots in different bases.
+This code computes the coefficients of a polynomial given its roots in different bases.
 The input is provided in **JSON format**, where each root is represented by its base and value.

 ---